D1gita7Duck/meowsic/readme.md

 Version 1.5:

 -everything in 1.0 and more

+-search mechanism to be more accurate and to provide more options to choose from after searching instead of just one

 -better integration with windows like the windows media controls (play pause buttons on keyboard) should work with app